Professor Daniel Leech-Wilkinson

-Professor Leech-Wilkinson studied composition, harpsichord and organ at the Royal College of Music, then took the MMus at King's, specialising in 15th-century music.
-Following doctoral research at Cambridge, working on 14th-century techniques of composition, he became a Fellow of Churchill College.
+Professor Leech-Wilkinson studied composition, harpsichord and organ at the Royal College of Music, did an MMus at King's specialising in 15th-century music, and then a PhD at Cambridge working on 14th-century techniques of composition.
+He was a Research Fellow at Churchill College, Cambridge, and Queen’s University, Belfast.
 He taught at Nottingham and Southampton universities before rejoining the Music Department at King's College London in September 1997.
-He received funding for a five-year project on "Expressivity in Schubert Song Performance" within the AHRC Research Centre for the History and Analysis of Recorded Music (CHARM), also directing a large-scale discographical and digitisation project, making available 78rpm recordings from the King's Sound Archive online.
-He also led "Performers' Perceptions of Music as Shape" within the AHRC Research Centre for Musical Performance as Creative Practice (2009-14).
-He is currently investigating the constraints on performer creativity in classical music practice.
+He led a five-year project on "Expressivity in Schubert Song Performance" within the Centre for the History and Analysis of Recorded Music (CHARM), also directing a large-scale discographical and digitisation project making available 78rpm recordings from the King's Sound Archive.
+Later he led "Performers' Perceptions of Music as Shape" within the Centre for Musical Performance as Creative Practice.
+He is currently investigating, in a project called Challenging Performance, the constraints imposed on performer creativity in classical music.

 - Music cognition